-The directors have received a letter of support from Merkur Casino GmbH, an intermediate parent company, confirming ongoing financial support for at least 12 months from the approval of these financial statements.
+To further strengthen the going concern position of the Company, the directors have received a letter of support from Merkur Casino GmbH, an intermediate parent company, confirming ongoing financial support for at least 12 months from the approval of these financial statements.
 The directors are satisfied that Merkur Casino GmbH is able to provide this support.